-I am a Teaching Fellow in Forensic Investigations within the Criminal Justice Studies (ICJS) since November 2019.
-I teach forensic investigations within the Criminology and Forensic studies team teaching L4- L7.
+I am a Teaching Fellow in Forensic Investigations within the School of Criminology and Criminal Justice.
+I teach forensic investigations within the Criminology and Forensic studies team teaching L4- L7, and also teach in Criminology and Criminal Justice optional modules.

 I obtained my BSc (Hons) in Archaeological and Forensic Sciences at Bournemouth University in 2011.
 After leaving University, my job focus was aimed at supporting vulnerable individuals.
 I was a Project Coordinator with Victim Support for an Anti-Social Behaviour Project.
 I then became a Youth Worker for a few years supporting young people between the ages of 11-26 in a satellite base in Southampton.
 I also led the LGBTQ+ Breakout youth sessions.